How to Fly the Flag

-If the Flag FLown on a Flag Pole or Staff
+If the Flag is Flown on a Flag Pole or Staff

 Except when flown at half-staff, always fly the US flag at the top of the flag pole.
 The US flag should be above or to the viewer's left of non-national flags.
 In a grouping of national flags, the US flag should be to the viewer's left; the US flag should not be above the other national flags.
 On stage, the US flag is displayed on the speaker's right (the audience's left).